shaspitz/arb-bot/README.md

  - move some of the code (like bot.js and helpers) into an src folder.
  - Figure out unexpectidely small profits from tests.
 Prob has to do with high gas fees and high slippage in making one large transaction in one DEX.
 Try out buying/selling from multiple DEXs with one flashloan?
 Also try changing hardcoded estimated gas amount.
  - In reference to above, why does sushiswap liquidity pool only have 8 SHIB tokens from the EVM fork we're working off?
 Conversion error somewhere?
+ - See ```determineProfitability``` - should we make a reserved depletion threshold to experiment with different fractions?
+Currently hardcoded as 1/2.
  - Make bot.js consider more than just swaps between two hardcoded token addresses.
  - make unit tests for basic functionality of bot.js.
 Try to brainstorm how that module could be portable for different arb strategies.
  - setup deploy script for mainnet deployments, make it easy to deploy to different chains, see https://docs.ethers.io/v5/api/contract/example/#example-erc-20-contract--deploying-a-contract.
 Figure out how to set the hardhat config for AVAX network for example.